-Highland Park distillery is the most northerly whisky distillery in Scotland, situated in Kirkwall in the Orkney islands.
-It’s roots can be traced back to 1798 when Magnus Eunson ran an illicit still in the high park above the islands’ largest settlement.
+Highland Park is the most northerly whisky distillery in Scotland.
+It is located in Kirkwall in the Orkney Islands.
+Its roots can be traced back to 1798 when Magnus Eunson ran an illicit still in the high park above Orkney’s largest settlement.

 By all accounts, Eunson was a bit of a character.
-A church official by day and a smuggler by night, he was heavily involved in the production and transportation of illegal spirits, leading to countless run-ins with the excisemen of the day, some of which have gone down in folklore…
+A church official by day and smuggler by night, he was heavily involved in the production and transportation of illegal spirits, leading to countless clashes with the excisemen of the day, many of which have gone down in local legend.

-It is impossible to tell how much of Magnus Eunson’s life as we now know it is fact or fiction, but with stories so entertaining it scarcely matters.
-What we do know is that a group which included John Robertson (the man who eventually arrested Eunson) and Robert Pringle (an exciseman), bought the High Park estate in 1813 and founded what is now the Highland Park distillery.
+It is impossible to tell how much of Magnus Eunson’s life as we know it is fact or fiction, but with stories so entertaining it scarcely matters.
+We do know that a group of investors including a man named John Robertson who was involved in Eunson’s eventual arrest and an exciseman named Robert Pringle bought the High Park estate in 1813 and founded what is now the Highland Park distillery.

 Today the whisky made at Highland Park is among the most coveted in the world, as desirable for collectors as it is for connoisseurs.
-Their 12 year old is one of the finest entry level options on the market and was even described by whisky writer Michael Jackson as ‘the greatest all-rounder in the world of malt whisky’.
-Indeed, it was a dram of 12 year old Highland Park which set me on my own whisky journey some years back.
+Their 12-year-old is one of the finest entry-level options on the market and was described by whisky writer Michael Jackson as “the greatest all-rounder in the world of malt whisky”.
+Indeed, it was a dram of 12-year-old Highland Park that set me on my own whisky journey.

-Smell: 17 / 20.
-Heather, Honey and Malt, with Caramel and Fragrant, Floral Peat Smoke.
+Smell: Heather, Honey and Malt with Caramel and Fragrant, Floral Peat Smoke.
 A touch of Apples and Pears.

 Taste: Honey and Caramel, underlined with Peat Smoke and plenty of Pepper.
 Touch of Apple, Lime, a little Creamy and a little Spicy.